Climate of North Carolina: Severe weather

 In most years, the greatest weather-related economic loss incurred in North Carolina is due to severe weather spawned by summer thunderstorms.
-These storms affect limited areas, with their hail and wind accounting for an average annual loss of over US$5 million.
+These storms affect limited areas, with their hail and wind accounting for an average annual loss of over US $5 million.

-North Carolina averages 31 tornadoes a year with May seeing the most tornadoes on average a month with 5.
-June, July and August all have an average of 3 tornadoes with an increase to 4 average tornadoes a month in September.
-It is through September and into early November when North Carolina can typically expect to see that smaller, secondary, severe weather season.
-While severe weather season is technically from March through May, tornadoes have touched down in North Carolina in every month of the year.
+North Carolina averages 31 tornadoes a year, with May typically seeing the most tornadoes of any month, with an average of 5.
+June, July and August all have an average of 3 tornadoes.
+The average in September increases slightly, having an average of 4.
+From September through early November, North Carolina can experience smaller yet severe bouts of weather.
+While the severe weather season usually spans from March to May, tornadoes have touched down in North Carolina in every month of the year.
 On November 28, 1988, an early morning F4 tornado smashed across northwestern Raleigh, continuing 84 miles further, killing 4 and injuring 157.
-On February 6, 2020, severe storms hit North Carolina, with a tornado beginning in Rowan County, north of Charlotte. as it travelled north, wind speeds picked up to 30 mph.
-By 4pm, 100 000 people were without power and flash flood warnings were hitting areas in the North and Northwest with this floodwatch staying in full effect until the following Thursday.
+On February 6, 2020, severe storms hit North Carolina, with a tornado beginning in Rowan County, north of Charlotte. as it travelled north, wind speeds picked up to 30 miles per hour.
+By 4:00 PM local time, 100,000 people were without power and flash flood warnings were in effect for much of the area due to heavy rainfall.
+After the initial event, a flood watch remained in effect until February 13 as a result of the saturated grounds.

 Changes

 The North Carolina coastline is expected to rise between one and four feet in the next century due to a combination of warming oceans, melting ice, and land subsidence.
-Temperatures in North Carolina have risen.
+Temperatures in North Carolina have risen since the Industrial Revolution.
 Over the last 100 years, the average temperature in Chapel Hill has gone up 1.2 °F (0.7 °C) and precipitation in some parts of the state has increased by 5 percent.
-Around the year 2080, "temperatures are likely to rise above 95°F approximately 20 to 40 days per year in most of the state, compared with about 10 days per year" in 2016.
+Around the year 2080, "temperatures are likely to rise above 95 °F approximately 20 to 40 days per year in most of the state, compared with about 10 days per year" in 2016.